paketo-buildpacks/community/README.md

 ## Meetings

 Working group meetings are a great place to more directly communicate with other members of the community.
-They are public an all are welcome to join!
+They are public and all are welcome to join!
 See the list of working group meetings below.

 ### 1. Paketo Project Working Group Meeting